abilandz/PH8124/Lecture_6/Lecture_6.md

 SOME TEXT
 ```

-This will run faster than colling separately two instances of **sed** for each pattern replacement:
+This will run faster than calling separately two instances of **sed** for each pattern replacement:

 ```bash
 $ echo "some text" | sed "s/text/TEXT/" | sed "s/some/SOME/"
 SOME TEXT
 ```

-This is true in general when calling external-to-shell commands: Instead of running each command in its own process, you do as many things as possible in a single command invocation, otherwise, you lose performance.
+This is true in general when calling external-to-shell commands: Instead of running each command invocation in its own process, you do as many things as possible in a single command invocation, otherwise, you lose performance.

 Finally, we remark that **sed** by default supports _"Basic Regular Expressions (BRE)"_, while its variant **sed -E** supports _"Extended Regular Expressions (ERE)"_.